 Acquiring a new customer can cost five times more than retaining an existing one.
 However, it doesn’t imply it is easy to retain a customer.

-Exactly for this reason your future job exists–the Relationship Manager.
-Your main goal will be to retain existing customers, and to secure more business with them, ideally on a regular basis.
+Exactly for this reason your future job exists–the Relationship Manager, sometimes called also the Relationship Officer (though manager is more common since it sounds more fancy and attracts more job applications).
+Anyway, your main goal will be to retain existing customers, and to secure more business with them, ideally on a regular basis.
 Everything else you will be responsible for in work you’ll do to achieve your primary goal.

 Qualities they observe in an interview